dice-group/Ontolearn/docs/usage/05_concept_learners.md

 This is a guide to show how to use a concept learner to generate hypotheses for a target concept in an ontology.
-In this guide we will show how to use the following concept learners of OntoLearn library:
+In this guide we will show how to use the following concept learners of Ontolearn library:
 - [EvoLearner](ontolearn.concept_learner.EvoLearner)
 - [CELOE](ontolearn.concept_learner.CELOE)
 - [OCEL](ontolearn.concept_learner.OCEL)

-These algorithms are similar in execution, for that reason we are describing them in a general manner.
+These algorithms are similar in execution, for that reason, we are describing them in a general manner.
 To test them separately we have provided a jupyter notebook file for each of them (find them [here](#end-notes)).
 Each algorithm may have different available configuration.
-However, at minimum they require a [knowledge base](01_knowledge_base.md) and a [learning problem](02_learning_problem.md).
+However, at minimum, they require a [knowledge base](01_knowledge_base.md) and a [learning problem](02_learning_problem.md).

 Let's see the prerequisites needed to run the concept learners: